medourahou/AccessibilityOfDynamicTransport/README.md

 		shapely == 2.0.4
 		geopandas == 0.14.4

+2. Start Docker Desktop (once it's running, you should see a green light or a related message).

-2. Adjust the date indicated in the line `day = ...` so that it corresponds to a date that is contained in the GTFS file.
+3. Adjust the date indicated in the line `day = ...` so that it corresponds to a date that is contained in the GTFS file.

-3. Ensure that the reference system of the population file is in `EPSG:4326`.
+4. Ensure that the reference system of the population file is in `EPSG:4326`.
 If your population files are in another reference system, you should first convert them, using some external tools (e.g., qGIS).

-4. Run the cells in the notebook `step_1_Estimation of travel time and wait time.ipynb` to make estimations at unsampled areas in the data and get new gtfs files with drt integrated.
+5. Run the cells in the notebook `step_1_Estimation of travel time and wait time.ipynb` to make estimations at unsampled areas in the data and get new gtfs files with drt integrated.
-5. Run the cells in the notebook `step_2_Compute the accessibilities.ipynb` to compute and visualize the accessibilities.
+6. Run the cells in the notebook `step_2_Compute the accessibilities.ipynb` to compute and visualize the accessibilities.